m-schmailzl/simple-reverse-proxy/README.md

 * `PROXY_URL` - The url you want to proxy

+* `PROXY_SSL_VERIFY` - If set to "no", the container will not check the SSL certificate of the proxied server when using HTTPS (default: "yes")

 #### HTTP authentication

 HTTP Basic authentication will be enabled if you set `PROXY_AUTH_USER` and/or `PROXY_AUTH_FILE`.